EARLY CHILDHOOD EDUCATION A.A.S.

-Students planning to transfer into a four-year degree program in Early Childhood should contact their advisor, the College’s transfer counselor, or the Early Childhood coordinator to plan the most appropriate course sequence for optimum transferability.
-It is suggested that students who wish to transfer into four-year degree programs complete the A.A. degree in Liberal Arts with an Early Childhood concentration.
+Students planning to transfer into a four-year degree program in Early Childhood should contact their advisor, the Coordinator for Transfer and Articulation in the Centers for Student Engagement and Academic Advisement, or the Early Childhood coordinator to plan the most appropriate course sequence for optimum transferability.
+It is suggested that students who wish to transfer into four-year degree programs complete the AA degree in Liberal Arts with an Early Childhood concentration.

 Students must be able to satisfactorily and safely perform duties associated with the care and education of children from birth to eight years of age.
 Download the Technical Standards for the degree.

 Students are required to have police and child abuse clearances and physical examinations prior to beginning their field experience classes (ECH 103 and 104).